are children

 At Walk Free, we fight for the silenced to regain their voices.
 There are some who say the problem is too hard, that there are more pressing issues, or that this is a challenge for governments to solve.
 We believe nothing is more important than human life.
 We can, and must, do everything in our power to end modern slavery.

-One in every 130 females globally is living in modern slavery.
-In fact, women and girls account for 71 per cent of all victims of modern slavery.
 Although modern slavery affects everyone, there is no escaping the fact that it is a gendered issue.
-Females account for a staggering 99 per cent of all victims of forced sexual exploitation, 84 per cent of all victims of forced marriage, and 58 per cent of all victims of forced labour.
-Females also outnumber males as victims of modern slavery in four of five world regions.
+Females account for 68 per cent of all victims of forced marriage and 43 per cent of all victims of forced labour.
+Nearly 4 out of every 5 of those trapped in forced commercial sexual exploitation are girls and women.

 As a citizen and consumer, you can take action today to end modern slavery.